tobimori/streamdeck-api/README.md

 ### Download count by author

 ```
-/downloads/author/:author
+/downloads/author/:authorSlug
 ```
-An example author is `elgato` or `tobimori` and needs to be included in the plugin identifier.
+An example author slug is `elgato` or `tobimori` which is usually included in the plugin identifier.

 Example response